NyteshadeXT/PF2e-Vault/8) Adventures/3A - The Crawling Fane (D178).md

 The ironbound doors are thick and heavy but unlocked.

 ## Features of the Area
 **Illumination:** Bright within 5 squares of the western brazier (which burns as a torch); dim everywhere else, from light filtering down through the chasm.
-Dim illumination provides concealment against characters and creatures that don’t have low-light vision, darkvision, or some other sense.
+Dim illumination provides concealment against characters and creatures that don’t have low-light vision, darkvision, or some other sense.

 **Ceiling:** The ceiling is 10 feet high.